xslim/restlesspoint.com/_posts/articles/2015-03-20-what-to-teach-beginners-before-sailing-out-from-marina.md

 ## Inside
 - _Gas switch_ - Show how to turn it on and stress to turn it off when not in use.
 - _Toilet_ - Show how to use it.
 Stress not to throw stuff in it.
+- Show where the fire extinguisher is, the medical kit, where the safety items are
 - _Light switches_ - Show where the motoring light switch is

+## Preparing for departure:
+Close the hatches, secure all moving parts/loose items/personal items

 [![](http://farm6.staticflickr.com/5611/15447196308_94d658110a_z.jpg)](http://farm6.staticflickr.com/5611/15447196308_94d658110a_b.jpg)